Schwungus/S_fixed/README.md

 [^1]: Overflow is possible.
 [^2]: Returns `0` on failure.
 [^3]: You should probably use this with common sense.
-Floats and fixed point don't go well together.
+Floats and fixed point don't go well together.<br>For paranoid people, it's more reliable to generate constant fixed point numbers from floats by typing `x * 65536` in a calculator and storing a truncated version of the result with a `fix16_t` cast.

 ## Constants